 Case & Strap

 Yes, the case is extremely bulky.
 Measuring 44 millimeters in diameter and immensely thick, it will take a great deal of space on your wrist.
-The fact that it is equipped with “historic” teardrop-shaped lugs that add close to a centimeter to its total lug-to-lug length of some 52 or 53 millimeters certainly doesn’t help to make this device a better fit for a wider selection of men willing to shell around €3500 for this specimen.
+The fact that it sports the “historic” teardrop-shaped lugs that add close to a centimeter to its total lug-to-lug length of some 52 or 53 millimeters doesn’t help to make this device a better fit for a wider selection of men willing to shell around €3500 for this specimen.

 However, physical dimensions aside, the case looks interesting enough to at least try one on a wrist.
-I can’t call it elegant, but, no matter how exaggerated it is, the stainless steel body of this watch is well-sculpted and all of its elements seem to be well fitted together with the chronograph push-pieces, as well as the setting crown big enough to be easily manipulated by thick fingers.
+I can’t call it elegant, but, no matter how exaggerated it is, the stainless steel body of this watch is well-sculpted, and all of its elements are well fitted together with the chronograph push-pieces, as well as the setting crown big enough to be easily manipulated by thick fingers.

-The “Vuelo” inscription, which is engraved on the left side of the case near the corrector button across a machine-brushed decorative strip, is certainly a nice touch.
+Another nice touch is the “Vuelo” inscription engraved on the left side near the corrector button across a machine-brushed decorative strip.

 The strap with its combination of dark blue alligator leather and Alcantara is what worries me a little: while the synthetic material may make the strap a bit more comfortable to wear during a colder season, it may not feel as good during summer.
 You may actually want to change the part for a stainless steel bracelet.

-Perhaps, the only thing that really disappoints me is the water resistance.
-Rated for just 30 meters, it is certainly not waterproof enough for a timekeeper that seems to be designed for a person who loves adventures more than he likes black tie events.
+Perhaps, the only thing that disappoints me is the water resistance.
+Rated for just 30 meters, it is certainly not waterproof enough for a timekeeper intended for a person who loves adventures more than he (or she) likes black-tie events.

 All things considered, the dial, too, leaves a good impression.

 Yes, it is busy, but so is the case with its complex shape and lots of elements stuffed together.
-It is not an example of perfect legibility with so many elements of different shapes and colors fighting for your attention, but that, too, seems to be a part of the general idea of a “deliberately complex” timekeeper.
+It is not an example of perfect legibility with so many elements of different shapes and colors fighting for your attention, but that, too, is a part of the general idea of a “deliberately complex” timekeeper.